canonical/pebble/docs/reference/cli-commands/add-identities.md

 (reference_pebble_add-identities_command)=
 # add-identities command

-The add-identities command adds one or more new identities.
+The `add-identities` command is used to add new identities.

 ## Usage